 Most Holy Trinity Cemetery

-Brighton Beach is one of the hubs of the Russian and Ukranian community.
+Brighton Beach is one of the hubs of the Russian and Ukranian communities.
 Coming here feels a world apart from the rest of New York where signs are in both Russian/Ukranian and English.
 It’s the perfect place to try out banya with old Russian people or just eat your heart out in sweets.

 House of Yes

 A friend of mine works here.
 This off the beaten path nightclub shows off the wonderful, quirky, and fantastical.
-From drag shows to circus shows, you have no idea what is store for you.
+From drag shows to circus shows, you have no idea what is in store for you.
 Throw some extra glitter on and be sure to bring your phone with you to the bathroom.
 Check the event itinerary on their website or Facebook for the upcoming shows.

 This laundromat has a secret.
 At night, it turns into a craft beer bar with a great pinball collection.
 Ignore the name and impress all your friends when you show them this cool New York bar.

 I love Coney Island.
 This seaside resort and amusement park is great to visit during summer to enjoy the boardwalk (made famous in Requiem for a Dream) or just ride the wooden rollercoasters.
 While here, try Nathan’s Famous Hotdogs at the source.
 The cyclone has stood in Coney Island since 1927 although you’ll find many other rides here today.
 I recommend making a day out of coming out here by combining it with having dinner in Brighton Beach.